 - a.
 For assessing whether an indefinite-term employment can be effected, for a maximum of 2 years, the period of which can be extended at the employee's request, once by no more than 1 year. - b.
 For a certain period or certain event for a maximum of 3 years, within which period two extensions or three contracts can be agreed on.
 After the conclusion of the 3rd year or the three contracts, there is still the possibility for a one-off extension of 3 months, which will terminate by law. - c.
 For certain work, for a maximum of 6 years, within which a maximum of two extensions can be agreed, to be terminated by law. - d.
-The following are not applicable for determining the number of extensions and the maximum duration as meant under a., b. and c. of this article: - 1. years of service as OIO/promovendus; - 2. years of service with other employers; - 3. years of service with the employer, with an interruption of more than 3 months; - 4. the extension as meant in article 2.9 paragraph 2.
+A Tenure Track position has a specific reason for appointment which can be accessed in appendix 8 of this Collective Labour Agreement. - e.
+The following are not applicable for determining the number of extensions and the maximum duration as meant under a., b., c. and d. of this article: - 1. years of service as OIO/promovendus; - 2. years of service with other employers; - 3. years of service with the employer, with an interruption of more than 3 months; - 4. the extension as meant in article 2.9 paragraph 2.